top of page

 "Fernweh", which is made up of ”Ferne” (a far way place) “and weh” (aching, woe).
 So Fernweh expresses the yearning for a distant place that captures your imagination and is associated with feelings of nostalgia.
 When you experience it, you want to pack your bags and go.

-"Fingerspitzengefühl", literally the feeling you have in your finger tips, captures quite vividly the kind of sensitivity that is required in certain emotionally charged situations.
-It therefore refers to situations where empathy is required.
+"Fingerspitzengefühl," literally the feeling you have in your fingertips, captures quite vividly the kind of sensitivity required in certain emotionally charged situations.
+It, therefore, refers to situations where empathy is required.

 “Schubladendenken” is comprised of the German nouns “Schubladen” (drawers) und “Denken” (thinking) and stands for stereotype-driven ways of thinking where topics that need to be considered with some nuance or in unconventional ways are approached in a too simplistic manner.
 The English thinking outside of the box would be the opposite.